Equal opportunities in recruitment and increased share of female professors

 To support implementation, seminars will be organized for members of faculty recruitment committees.
 Initially, these seminars are aimed at people who can chair recruitment committees.

 - The policy document can be downloaded from the website of the Faculty Affairs (APR).

 - Awareness-raising movie (~3 minutes movie realised by Alban Kalulya)

-- Unbiased Recruitment Procedures (If vou cannot follow an onsite presentation here are slides and videos presented and commented by Pof.
-Dr. Marianne Schmid Mast HEC, University of Lausanne)
+- MOOC videos on Implicit Bias Awareness & Unbiased Recruitment Procedures (presented and commented by Prof. Dr. Marianne Schmid Mast HEC, University of Lausanne)

 - For figures on gender balance @ EPFL, visit the Gender Monitoring page.